If you are wondering how to get from Cancun to Chichen Itza, you have landed in the right place.

 The price starts from 40 USD/ person but it’s cheaper for groups.

-But you can get a self-guided tours as well for just 7 USD – click here to learn more
+But you can get a self-guided tour as well for just 7 USD – click here to learn more

 How long is the bus ride from Cancun to Chichen Itza?

-Totally worth the drive, but make sure you spend the night in Valladolid and use your time left to visit the nearby cenotes and the beautiful colonial town.
+If you drive to Chichen Itza, which is the best way to visit, in my opinion, make sure you spend the night in Valladolid and use your time left to visit the nearby cenotes and the beautiful colonial town.

 ✨ Mexico Travel Planning Guide ✨